 Applications in progress

-Sending documents about your case, settling before VCAT, expert evidence, affidavits, point's of claim.
+What you should do after applying, including sending documents about your case, settling before VCAT, expert evidence, affidavits and points of claim.

 The time it takes to come to VCAT and get an outcome depends on your type of case, and how complex it is.
 It will also depend on parties following the process within the timeframes.